-In a strange confluence, between doing a book feature on The True Patriot last week and research for an upcoming book feature on The Elements of Journalism, I came across a quote on presidential criticism by President Theodore Roosevelt.
-It is one he made in 1918, during WWI and after he left office.
+Theodore Roosevelt’s THE MAN IN THE ARENA speech has long been a inspirational favorite of mine.
+But, in a strange confluence between doing a book feature on THE TRUE PATRIOT and doing research for an upcoming book feature on The Elements of Journalism, I came across a quote on presidential criticism by President Theodore Roosevelt.
+He made it in 1918, during WWI and after he left office.
 The quote launched me on a journey to share more about this man and his words.

 Criticism of the Presidency